sabinayakc/metronet/README.md

 *Assessment Test for Solutions Architect - Sabinaya KC*

 - Written answers are inside the Answers folder.
-- Code answers are inside the Solution Folder
+- Code answers are inside the Source Folder
 - Code dependency: .NET Standard 2.0.
 Xunit and Node.js